KIYOUNGYI/algorithm-study/README.md

 2] https://swexpertacademy.com/ (Samsung Algorithm Website)

-I practiced over and over again to solve those problems in proper time.
+I practiced multiple times to solve them to make sure that I can deal with them in a short time.

-Depend on problem difficulty, I tried to solve those problems from 5 minutes to 45 minutes.

-So I solved same questions over and over until I design the algorithm and do actual coding in proper time.

-Most of the problems from algorithmlabs, I tried to finish them in less than 10 ~ 30 minutes.
+Most of the problems from Algorithmlabs website, I tried to solve each problem in less than 10 ~ 30 minutes.

-Samsung Mock Exam test problems, I practiced them over and over to solve them in 30~45 minutes.
+Samsung Mock Exam test problems, I practiced them repeatedly to solve those problems in 30~45 minutes.

 reference: https://likispot.tistory.com/category/%EC%95%8C%EA%B3%A0%EB%A6%AC%EC%A6%98